shalom2552/ObjectOrientedProgramming/README.md

-# Software Engineering
+# Object Oriented Programming

-Software Engineering is a course taught at the Technion that focuses on OOP in Java.
+Software Engineering course taught at the Technion that focuses on OOP in Java.

 ## Contributing